juansebastian2426/st-hiring-frontend/README.md

 - Use MUI to build a simple UI
 - The UI should be responsive
-- Use Redux as a store management
+- Use Redux as a index management

 Create a form to update a settings object in the provided API (This API is part of the backend test)

 - Use MUI to build a simple Form
 - The UI should be responsive
-- Use Redux as a store management
+- Use Redux as a index management
 - Use formik as the form components